 Benefiting from human brains and the science-based technology

 In practise, the "return gift" means engaged, positive, and prosocial behavior, focusing on the primary goals of all companies and organization, and generating also well-being for people themselves.
-Finally, the NayaDaya® solution advices companies and organizations how the positive EVI emotions can be aimed at, and how the negative EVI emotions can be dealed with.
+The NayaDaya® solution makes it possible to identify the EVI value and forecasts, and to improve conditions and communications, the EVI value, behavior, and outcomes.

 The processor of the NayaDaya® technology is not only the digital platform and the cloud service with its science-based proactive emotion analytics, but the myriad human brains all around the world.
 The key is the natural process in the human brains: The self-acting tendency to appraise all events around us, the built-in mechanism to generate different emotions and behavior, and the evolution of communication with the ability to express the quality of emotions with different words.
 The NayaDaya® solution combines this sophisticated “human computer” with the science-based technology.